adrien-zinger/adrien-zinger.github.io/_posts/2022-02-11-benchmark-async.md

 ---

-[^1]: The reason why this callback is synchronous is because I couldn't safelly send a future between spawned thread and the design may be rethinked in a while.
+[^1]: The reason why this callback is synchronous is because I couldn't safely send a future between spawned thread and the design may be enhanced in a while.
 [^2]: By runtime I mean the tokio runtime that execute concurrency